-Marketing directors often have to adjust their tactics and strategy on a dime.
-How can you prepare yourself and your team to quickly pivot your plan when things change?
+Marketing directors often have to adjust their strategy on a dime – especially those who work in the nonprofit space.
+How can you prepare yourself and your team to quickly pivot your plan when things suddenly change?

-Build your strategy on these 7 foundational principles, and your marketing campaigns will remain more relevant and effective – even in times of change.
+Build your strategy based on these seven principles to future-proof your plan.
+Deploying these steps can ensure your marketing campaigns will remain more relevant and effective – even in times of change.